Off the west coast of Southern Thailand, located in the glistening waters of the Andaman Sea, are the beautiful Similan Islands.

 If you love animals, the Similan Islands are home to some amazing wildlife that you can feast your eyes on.
 With so many ironwood and gum trees lining the islands and rattan and bamboo forming part of the denser undergrowth, you will see many crab-eating monkeys, squirrels, bats, lizards and rare and exotic birds.

-If you like to bird watch or just seeing animals living life to the full in their natural habitats a trip here might be well worth it.
+If you like to bird watch or just see animals living life to the full in their natural habitat, a trip here might be well worth it.

 How to Get to Similan Islands

 Getting to the Similan Islands is not the easiest, especially as there is no regular boat service to the island.
 During the low-season months (May to October), boats may even stop running altogether so bear this in mind when booking your trip.

 When boats are running, the nearest launching point is Thap Lamu Pier in the Thai Muang district of Phang Nga.
 Boat trips take about three hours and the cost can vary a lot (1,000 Baht for a space on a fishing boat, 1,500 Baht for a space on the National Park boat, 2,000 Baht for a speedboat or 5,500 Baht for guided trips).